 Working with Pathways Residences on this project is a multi-disciplinary team.
 Each member has prepared a specialist report that forms part of the Planning Proposal documentation.
 The team members are:

-Cumberland Ecology is undertaking the ecological flora and fauna assessment of the site.
+Cumberland Ecology has undertaken the ecological flora and fauna assessment of the site.

 Stuart Pittendrigh has prepared the tree report for this project.